danivilardell/crypto-notes/content/zklearning/1-bilinear-pairings-made-simple.md

 - Non-degeneracy: $ e \neq 1$
 - Computablility: There exists an efficient algorithm to compute e.

 We could also have it be a symmetrical bilinear pairing if we require $e(P, Q) = e(Q, P)$.
-In this blog post we will construct a symmetrical bilinear pairing known as the Tate pairing.
+In this blog post we will construct a symmetrical bilinear pairing known as the Weil pairing.

 Our main goal when constructing a bilinear pairing is to have a group with the discrete logarithm assumption but where the decision Diffie Hellman problem is not hard.
 This problem can be defined as follows: